A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 Cause by law and loyalty each man to know his own.

-Then looked up a lunatic a lean thing withal,
+Then looked up a lunatic a lean thing

 And kneeling before the king well speaking said: